newrelic/go-agent/GUIDE.md

 If the response writer is provided when calling `StartTransaction`, you can then use `txn.WriteHeader` as a drop in replacement for the standard library's [`http.ResponseWriter.WriteHeader`](https://golang.org/pkg/net/http/#ResponseWriter) function.
-We strongly recommend doing so, as this both enables Cross Application Tracing support and ensures that attributes are added to the Transaction event capturing the response size and status code.
+We strongly recommend doing so, as this both enables cross-application tracing support and ensures that attributes are added to the Transaction event capturing the response size and status code.

 The response writer and request parameters are optional.
 Leave them `nil` to